 On 26 April 1911, Donald William (26), the third son of Thomas and Elizabeth, married Flora Jane Balchin (24).
 The wedding ceremony was conducted by Reverend Joseph Addison White (of the Church of England) in the Beaumont family home at Greenmount.
 Donald was the first of his siblings to marry.
 (Donald and Flora were my grandparents.)

-Thomas and Elizabeth eventually named their property Mons, after the first major battle of World War I, which occurred at Mons (France) in August 1914.
-Three of their adult sons, Charles, Thomas (“Tommy”) and Alexander (“Alec”), later enlisted as soldiers in support of Australia’s war effort in Europe during World War I.
+Thomas and Elizabeth named their property Mons, after the first major battle of World War I, which occurred at Mons (France) in August 1914.
+Three of their adult sons, Charles, Thomas (“Tommy”) and Alexander (“Alec”) enlisted in support of Australia’s war effort in Europe during World War I.

 Donald and Flora chose the name Woolein View because of the property’s proximity to Woolein Creek.